Financing Comfort and Efficiency

-This 1900 Camden farmhouse sits on an acre of land in the middle of town.
-Burning 3 cords of wood and 550 gallons of propane kept the 1430 sq ft mostly warm, though in reality some rooms were freezing while others boiled.
+This 1900 Gable-front home in sits on an acre of land in the middle of Camden, Maine.
+Burning 3 cords of wood and 550 gallons of propane kept the 1430 sq ft mostly warm, though some rooms were freezing while others boiled.
 Plus, “a furnace that ran all the time to heat the water” wasted much of that energy.

 Air sealing and replacing ineffective fiberglass insulation with high performing cellulose dramatically improved the attic’s thermal barrier.
 Dense packing blown-in cellulose into empty sidewall cavities and insulating beneath a bay window made the house warmer and quieter.
 P.G.
 Willey replaced Jim & Misty’s leaky, inefficient hot water storage tank with an on-demand system that only draws energy when they actually need hot water.